an0unym0us3/WUniversity/README.md

-# LUniversity
+# WUniversity
-A program for professors to reject student applicants
+A program to assist students applying for universities

 Db viewer